 It is the Group's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
 The Group has a policy to negotiate advance payment terms where excessive concentration of credit risk exists.
 In addition, trade receivable balances are monitored on an ongoing basis to ensure that the Group's exposure to bad debts is not significant.
-Although collection of receivables could be influenced by economic factors, management believes that there is no significant risk of loss to the Group beyond the allowance already recorded.
+Although collection of receivables is exposed to economic factors, management believes that there is no significant risk of loss to the Group beyond the allowance for expected credit losses.
 The details of the allowance for expected credit losses are disclosed in Notes 19 and 21.
 The information on the major types of financial assets and their maturity is presented below:

-Financial assets 31 December 2019 Within one year 1 to 2 years 2 to 4 years Over 4 years RUB million RUB million RUB million RUB million RUB million Loans issued Trade and other receivables Derivative financial instruments at fair value 79,252 7,937 77 13,453 7,895 77 6,639 - - 2,095 57,065 42 - Financial assets 31 December 2018 Within one year 1 to 2 years 2 to 4 years Over 4 years RUB million RUB million RUB million RUB million RUB million Loans issued Trade and other receivables Derivative financial 69,010 5,055 4,115 4,877 62,347 - 106 1 2,442 177 instruments at fair value 919 359 560 -
+Financial assets 31 December 2020 Within one year 1 to 2 years 2 to 4 years Over 4 years RUB million RUB million RUB million RUB million RUB million Loans issued 79,323 1,230 20,108 57,985 Trade and other receivables 5,550 5,362 188

+Financial assets 31 December 2019 Within one year 1 to 2 years 2 to 4 years Over 4 years RUB million RUB million RUB million RUB million RUB million Loans issued 79,252 13,453 6,639 2,095 57,065 Trade and other receivables Derivative financial 7,937 7,895 - - 42 instruments at fair value 77 77

-As at 31 December 2019, the Group believes that its maximum exposure to credit risk is the carrying amount of its financial assets recognized in the consolidated statement of financial position.
+As at 31 December 2020, the Group believes that its maximum exposure to credit risk is the carrying amount of its financial assets recognized in the consolidated statement of financial position.